drupalprojects/search_api/contrib/search_api_facets/README.txt

 This module allows you to create facetted searches for any search executed via the Search API, no matter if executed by a search page, a view or any other module.
 The only thing you'll need is a search service class that supports the "search_api_facets" feature.
-Currently, only the "Solr search" supports this.
+Currently, the "Database search" and "Solr search" modules supports this.